ProtocolNebula/mysql-fast-migration/Readme.md

 This is a simple PHP script which let you backup a MySQL (big databases too) and move the .sql file to another server.
 This is useful when you have to migrate a very big database and PHPMyAdmin fails or something.

+# Configurations
+This script have all configuration in "config.php", is self descriptive, so I recommend you to read!

 # How to Use

+**NOTE:** You can use it LOCALLY or on other computer or even opposite server if you have remote access to MySQL connection and a correct PHP configuration / php script.

 ## Doing a backup
 1. Upload all files (```restore.php``` is optional) to the OLD server (which can be accessed via http)